nanassound/midimesh_esp32/firmware/README.md

 ## Features

-- Supports multiple analog potentiometers with concurrent processing (default: 2 knobs)
+- Supports multiple analog potentiometers with concurrent processing (default: 4 knobs and 1 fader)
 - Sends MIDI CC (Control Change) messages over UDP
-- Modular architecture with separate modules for Knob, MIDI operations, and Config
+- Modular architecture with separate modules for Knob, Switch, MIDI operations, and Config
 - LED indicator for WiFi connection status
 - Runs on ESP32-C3 with AtomVM
 - Broadcasts to local network on port 4000
+- It can be an access point by switching from a switch component

 ## Requirements